swevans/thread.js/README.md

 	* Child code calls functions on the Thread.parent static class member
 	* Parent code catches incoming messages by listening to the myThread instance

+Events are superiour to messages because they can be dispatched to specific event listeners, whereas messages don't have a type.

 The event example below sends a ping event to a thread and the thread sends a pong event back.
-We've also created a slightly different <a href="http://jsfiddle.net/swevans/mLbzmtm5/8/">JSFiddle example of this demo</a>.<br/>
+We've also created a slightly different <a href="http://jsfiddle.net/swevans/mLbzmtm5/12/">JSFiddle example of this demo</a>.<br/>
-* **<a href="http://jsfiddle.net/swevans/mLbzmtm5/8/">JSFiddle Events Example</a>**
+* **<a href="http://jsfiddle.net/swevans/mLbzmtm5/12/">JSFiddle Events Example</a>**

 ###### Events Example
 ```js